809172Benny/1800_DTC16/README.md

 ## General Info
 This browser based web application to ...
 Malik was here, idk what I'm doing
 * Hi my name is Benny.
 I'm excited to go home.

-Home is the way Hi my name is David.
-I'm excited about this project because it seems quite interesting.
+Hi my name is David.
+I'm excited about this project because it seems exciting.

+Conflict
+* Gimme the conflict please.

 ## Technologies
 Technologies used for this project: